 Back to School Book #1: The Big Orange Splot

-After Mr. Plumbeans' house is splashed with bright orange paint, he decides to continue the color and creates a house that represents him and all his dreams.
-This is a great book for talking about positive individual differences and is perfect to use as inspiration for a back to school dream house art project.
+After Mr. Plumbean’s house is splashed with bright orange paint, he decides to continue the color and creates a house that represents him and all his dreams.
+The Big Orange Splot is great book for talking about positive individual differences and is perfect to use as inspiration for a back to school dream house art project.
 This is a perfect first week art project that doubles as a get to know you activity.
 Have students introduce themselves to classmates using the details they chose to include in their dream house.
 It also makes for a great first month bulletin board.

-The black and white animal pictures in this book are to die for!
-The kids love the silly and serious animal pictures.
-I always show students the cover of the book and then put out copies of the pictures.
-Then students are asked to talk to others around the room about what they think might be the caption (knowing the theme of the book is friendship) under their picture.
+The black and white animal pictures in Friends to the End for Kids are to die for!
+Your students willl love the silly and serious animal pictures.
+Show students the cover of the book and then put out copies of the pictures.
+Then have students talk to classmates around the room about what they think might be the caption (knowing the theme of the book is friendship) under their picture.
 It gets the kids talking and they love to see what the author actually wrote under their favorite picture (usually the cat in goggles).
 This is also an excellent mentor text to use when talking about using pictures to jump start ideas for writing, so you can come back to it as a familiar text later in the year.

-Love, love, love this book!
-It’s a great one to use to talk about memories and connections with others’ personal experiences.
+Love, love, love Wilfrid Gordon McDonald Partridge!
+It’s a perfect book to use to talk about memories and connections with others’ personal experiences.
 You can also use it to introduce an object guessing game – every student brings an object to class during the first weeks and tells classmates what memory or experience the object represents.
 It’s perfect to use as a mentor text for personal narrative writing and I love the pictures as well as the story.
 This one is truly a fave for any time of year!